The Expat Autopsy

 The Contingency Matrix

-How to stop building your life abroad around one fragile plan, one helpful stranger, one bank account, one lease, or one visa interpretation.
+How to stop building your life abroad around one fragile plan, one helpful stranger, one bank account, one lease, or one version of “that'll be fine.”

 Who This Is For

-This guide is for Americans seriously thinking about life abroad, long-term travel, digital nomad life, retirement abroad, or a semi-expat lifestyle.
+This guide is for Americans who still want the adventure of life abroad, long-term travel, digital nomad life, retirement abroad, or a semi-expat lifestyle, but can feel the quiet question underneath it all: “What am I missing?”

 You may have researched countries, costs, visas, apartments, Facebook groups, YouTube channels, and relocation services.